outdreamer/build-a-cure-1/docs/core_analysis/base.md

   - if the interface network is not static (you can change the position of power with respect to balance, you can change base interfaces), then information should be standardized to a set of filtering interfaces, because the filters will host the most changes & changes to the filters will cause other changes

+  - other embedded parameters than time:
+    - prior, adjacent, probable states
+    - convergence to inevitable causes/patterns/interactions/changes/limits based on system position

+  - some spaces have embedded concepts like core/unit and relevance, and others have embedded concepts like type & potential (adjacence is assumed to indicate potential field in some spaces so its not explicitly represented)

+  - whether to frame other bases as the independent or dependent variable in a pair:
+    - you usually want to find the impact of a variable (change, position, value, distance) on the interface (potential, change), rather than the impact of the interface (potential) on a variable (distance), but either can be useful depending on needed intents (finding causal direction, emphasizing certain change types)

   - selecting a space (dimension set) for framing changes of a certain type

     - selecting a space involves selecting a representation of information by intent